 It is precisely handcrafted.
 One of its most outstanding features is a 2nd level shelf that’s removable by sliding it out.
 Other features include a plate that helps manage heat and a lockable door over the cooking area.

 The smoker’s dampers come in two.
 This makes it easy to control smoke and heat.
 A perfect balance of the two enhances the taste and flavors of your food.

 Using a Yoder Wichita Loaded offset smoker enables you to cook large meals at the same time, thanks to its cooking surface which measures 1600 inches squared.

-Another likable feature in the smoker is large cooking grates in its chambers.
+Another likable feature of the smoker is the large cooking grates in its chambers.
 The dimensions of the first grate are 14.5 inches by 36.5 inches.
 The second one measures 19.75 inches by 19 inches.

 It has two wheels attached to the front legs.
-They are designed to resemble those of a wagon.
-These wheels come in handy when the smoker, whose weight is 591lbs, needs to be moved from one spot to another.
+They are designed to resemble a wagon.
+These wheels come in handy when the smoker, whose weight is 591 lbs, needs to be moved from one spot to another.

 - It offers an even distribution of temperature.